DesignAInf/DAU-software-tool/DAU V3 DASHBOARD/README.md

 # DAU v3 — Active Inference Persuasive Design Study

 An extended Active Inference simulation studying how **Designer and Smartphone strategies differentially manipulate users with different psychological profiles**.
 Four user archetypes run in parallel under shared environmental conditions, revealing which persuasive techniques are most effective on which profiles.
+Built on the same numpy-only Active Inference core as DAU v2, extended to 10 hidden states per agent, richer observation spaces, and a full statistical analysis pipeline.

-DAU v3 — Model Description
+**DAU v3 — Model Description**

 DAU v3 is a computational simulation based on Active Inference that examines how mobile app design choices affect users with different psychological profiles.
 The model formalizes the relationship among three actors — Designer, Smartphone, and User — as agents that continuously update their beliefs about the world and choose actions that minimize expected surprise.